How To Get The Best Standard Variable Rate (SVR) Mortgages

 You can read more about eligibility criteria in our guide to mortgage applications.

-It’s also worth bearing in mind that SVR mortgages usually have lower arrangement fees than other deals.
-Some have no arrangement fee at all.
+It’s also worth noting that SVR mortgages usually have lower arrangement fees than other deals, and some have no arrangement fee at all.

 Alternative mortgage types